BillyRuffian/faker_maker/usefakermaker.com/docs/usage/embedding-factories/index.md

 end

 FakerMaker.factory :basket do
-  items( has: 10, factory: [:item, :discount] ) end
+  items( has: 10, factory: [:item, :coupon] ) # either `item` or `coupon` will be randomly selected for each member end
 ```

-In this example, through 10 iterations, one of `item` and `discount` factories will be called to build their objects.
+In this example, through 10 iterations, a random choice of `item` and `discount` factories will be called to build their objects.

 Blocks can still be provided and the referenced factory built object will be passed to the block: